 Looking at this closely, the Interaction between the UI service and the Orders Service hasn’t changed all that much, other than they communicate via events, rather than calling one another directly.

 The Stock service is interesting though.
 No longer does the Orders Service tell it what to do.
 It controls whether it partakes in the interaction, or not.
-This is a very important property of this type of architecture, termed Receiver Driven Flow Control.
+This is a very important property of this type of architecture, termed Receiver Driven Routing.
 Logic is pushed to the receiver of the events, rather than the sender.
 The burden of responsibility is flipped!